Chooken/Stupid-AI/README.md

 # Stupid AI
- Stupid is a desktop companian using the chat gpt api
+ Stupid is a desktop companian using the Chat GPT API